ewald-lab/ewald-lab-website/contact/index.md

 # Contact

 We are always looking for enthusiastic and motivated individuals to join our lab!
-We welcome inquiries from students and researchers at all levels who are passionate about the intersection of computational biology and environmental toxicology.
-If you’re interested in joining the lab, please email Jess at the address below with a brief statement of your interests and your CV.
-While we don't currently have any open positions, we can notify you of future openings and explore co-writing fellowship applications if there is a good fit between our interests.
+While we don't currently have any open positions, we welcome inquiries from students and researchers at all levels who are passionate about the intersection of computational biology and environmental toxicology.
+If you’re interested in joining the lab, please email Jess at the address below after reading [these guidelines](https://ewaldlab.org/handbook/site/join-lab/).
 <br>
 <br>
 PhD students are recruited via the [EMBL International PhD Programme](https://www.embl.org/about/info/embl-international-phd-programme/), and receive their degrees through the University of Cambridge.
-For queries regarding the programme, please contact the EBI Research Office (roffice@ebi.ac.uk).
+For queries regarding the programme, please contact the EBI Research Office (<roffice@ebi.ac.uk>).
 The next recruitment round opens September 2025, for a start date of Fall 2026.

 {%
   include button.html
   type="email"
-  text="jewald@ebi.ac.uk"
+  text="<jewald@ebi.ac.uk>"
-  link="jewald@ebi.ac.uk"
+  link="<jewald@ebi.ac.uk>"
 %}
 {%
   include button.html